arafatm/arafatm.github.io/secret/interview.system.design.md

 etc. It is impossible to design everything within a 45- or 60-minute interview.
 Thus, it is important to ask questions to narrow down the scope.

-- Candidate: What features are important?
+- Candidate: What features are _important_?
   - Interviewer: Ability to upload a video and watch a video.

-- Candidate: What clients do we need to support?
+- Candidate: What _clients_ do we need to support?
   - Interviewer: Mobile apps, web browsers, and smart TV.

-- Candidate: How many daily active users do we have?
+- Candidate: How many _daily active users_ do we have?
   - Interviewer: 5 million

-- Candidate: What is the average daily time spent on the product?
+- Candidate: What is the _average daily time spent_ on the product?
   - Interviewer: 30 minutes.

-- Candidate: Do we need to support international users?
+- Candidate: Do we need to support _international users_?
   - Interviewer: Yes, a large percentage of users are international users.

-- Candidate: What are the supported video resolutions?
+- Candidate: What are the supported _video resolutions_?
   - Interviewer: The system accepts most of the video resolutions and formats.

-- Candidate: Is encryption required?
+- Candidate: Is _encryption_ required?
   - Interviewer: Yes

-- Candidate: Any file size requirement for videos?
+- Candidate: Any _file size requirement_ for videos?
   - Interviewer: Our platform focuses on small and medium-sized videos.
 The maximum allowed video size is 1GB.

-- Candidate: Can we leverage some of the existing cloud infrastructures provided by Amazon,
+- Candidate: Can we leverage some of the _existing cloud infrastructures_ provided by Amazon, Google, or Microsoft?
-  - Google, or Microsoft?
+  - Interviewer: That is a great question.
+Building everything from scratch is unrealistic for most companies

-Interviewer: That is a great question.
-Building everything from scratch is unrealistic for most companies, it is recommended to leverage some of the existing cloud services.
+  - it is recommended to leverage some of the existing cloud services.

 In the chapter, we focus on designing a video streaming service with the following features:
 - Ability to upload videos fast
 - Smooth video streaming
 - Ability to change video quality